Sıla Ermut

 17 Computer Vision in Healthcare Use Cases & Examples

-Even though Hinton, a Turin award recipient, claimed that radiology would be automated by 2021, such accelerated automation hasn’t occurred.However, AI-driven computer vision in healthcare is still expected to increase precision in surgery, medical imaging, and real-time patient monitoring, while enabling faster and more reliable decision-making.
+Even though Hinton, a Turing award recipient, claimed that radiology would be automated by 2021, such accelerated automation hasn’t occurred.However, AI-driven computer vision in healthcare is still expected to increase precision in surgery, medical imaging, and real-time patient monitoring, while enabling faster and more reliable decision-making.

 AIMultiple Newsletter